CabralE/business-app-client/README.md

-Future Enhancements
+Future Enhancements and Challenges
 - - - -
 - [ ] Add user authentication and authorization
 - [ ] Adjust Purchase Order Schema
 - [ ] Adjust Vendor Schema to intake more fields
 - [ ] Learn how to use Link in forms
+- [ ] Add a feature such as Carousel, Modal, or Sandwich Menu
-- [ ] Make mobile friendly
+- [ ] Responsive Design (make mobile friendly)